From pop-up film screenings to theme parks and bungee jumping, spending time together on Valentine’s Day doesn’t have to be full of clichés

 For a pampering session this Valentine’s, head to a natural thermal spring for the ultimate spa experience without paying through the nose.
 Popular from China to Chile, thermal waters have long been associated with healing properties and soaking in the natural minerals often soothes one’s aches and pains.

 Where to go: In Japan, soaking in a natural hot spring is an important part of the culture – they call it Onsen bathing.
-In Budapest, Hungary, there are over 100 thermal springs across the city for you to enjoy.
+In Budapest, Hungary, you’ll be spoiled for choice with many excellent and historic thermal baths to choose from.
 In the UK, Bath is the ultimate spa city.

 For a cultural & romantic Valentine’s: A pop-up film screening

 Pop-up cinema is enjoying its popularity in cities across the globe.
 For a unique and romantic experience on 14 February, find a pop-up film screening in your area.
 Create your own magic as you snuggle up with your loved one in a quirky setting.
 Don’t forget a tub of warm buttery popcorn – the perfect sharing snack between two special people.

 Where to go: Against a backdrop of the Opera House and Harbour Bridge, it’s easy to understand why St George open-air cinema in Sydney is our favourite – this year, they show A Simple Favour starring Blake Lively on February 14.
 In London, the Rivoli Ballroom is hosting a pop-up screening of Gary Marshall’s romantic comedy Pretty Woman on February 13 and Romeo + Juliet on February 14.

 For a fun Valentine’s: Visit a theme park

 Set your pulse racing and blood pumping by spending the day at a theme park riding roller coasters and nostalgic bumper cars.
 Theme parks are full of thrills and entertainment, so you’ll spend the day laughing and having fun with your partner.